 The first section brings out my hopeful Pollyanna side.
 Time for the hard realist.
 Efficiency is a lousy primary goal.
+Really lousy.
 If it is the only thing you want to achieve, we recommend going no further with your research and project.
+Here’s why:

 - Going carbon neutral/high efficiency in an existing home is expensive.
 If you expect a project to “pay for itself”, you are very likely to be disappointed.
 These projects help pay for themselves, but they cost real money.
 The math on fuel oil and propane is better than natural gas, but still not always advantageous.

 - Efficiency isn’t worth much.
 It’s nice to talk about, but would you pay $100-200/month extra, possibly forever, to be “efficient” or “carbon neutral”?
 Ask yourself that really honestly.
 Minimum $10,000 that you aren’t getting back.
 It’s ok to say no. In fact it’s far better to come to that conclusion now.
 I wouldn’t do it.
-Add tangible benefits that make my life better in some way, and I’m game.
-(For instance, my wife and I enjoy our induction stove, and I look forward to having a fast car again when I get a Tesla Model 3.)
+Add tangible benefits that make my life better in some way, and I may be game.
+(For instance, my wife and I enjoy 1) cooking on our induction stove, 2) knowing our heat pump water heater is using wind power to heat our water rather than the old tank using natural gas, and 3) I look forward to having a fast car again when I get a Tesla Model 3.)